AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/README.md

 ## 2. Good Practice Principles (Summary)
 - **Do not store HQIU work on personal devices or personal OneDrive.**
 - **GitHub is the single source of truth for all code.
-Push changes daily.**
+Push changes regularly.**
 - **Outputs and datasets must live in SharePoint or WA Health data platforms, not GitHub.**
 - **Maintain GitHub hygiene: delete stale branches, use standard `.gitignore`, avoid sensitive data.**